-The Biostatistics, Epidemiology, and Research Design Core (BERD) provides training and collaborative assistance to all investigators supported through the CCTR's programs and services, and assistance in preliminary study design to prospective applicants for CCTR support.
+The Biostatistics, Epidemiology, and Research Design Core (BERD) provides training and collaborative assistance to all investigators supported through the MCCTR's programs and services, and assistance in preliminary study design to prospective applicants for MCCTR support.
 Investigators receive both didactic and hands-on training, and assistance in research design, epidemiology, and biostatistics, including implementation of data collection tools and methods, data management and monitoring, and data analysis for manuscripts and grants.
-BERD Core Data Scientists work with the CCTR Informatics Coordinator, UMMC's Enterprise Data Warehouse Data Governance Committee, and the Jackson Heart Study and ARIC study Data Coordinating Centers to provide access to and utilization of clinical and observational cohort data by CCTR investigators.
+BERD Core Data Scientists work with the MCCTR Informatics Coordinator, UMMC's Enterprise Data Warehouse Data Governance Committee, and the Jackson Heart Study and ARIC study Data Coordinating Centers to provide access to and utilization of clinical and observational cohort data by MCCTR investigators.

 The BERD Core hosts an MCCTR clinic available by appointment.
 For more information contact either one of the BERD Core personnel listed below or firstname.lastname@example.org.

 Dr. Lirette is an Assistant Professor of Data Science in the School of Population Health at the University of Mississippi Medical Center.